Close

 Case Study: Real stories from apprentice successes in UKGI

-By Katie Scott Editor at Insurance Times, Ellie Jackson Sales Development Manager at Robert Gerrard, Anthony Lewis Apprenticeship Manager at Zurich, Neal Lumb Verlingue
+By Katie Scott Editor at Insurance Times, Toby Clegg CEO at Clegg Gifford, Ellie Jackson Sales Development Manager at Robert Gerrard, Anthony Lewis Apprenticeship Manager at Zurich, Neal Lumb Group Sales and Marketing Director at Verlingue

 Apprenticeships were the backbone of new hires and recruitment, but is that still the case?
-This session puts the spotlight on successful schemes in place across brokers & insurers.
-We'll aim to hear from those who have worked their way up the ladder from an apprentice, people who are just starting out on an apprenticeship and those in charge of the model at respective businesses.
+This session puts the spotlight on successful schemes in place across brokers and insurers.
+We'll hear from those who have worked their way up the ladder from an apprentice, people who are just starting out on an apprenticeship and those in charge of the model at respective businesses.

 Apprenticeships